jkey/node-red-contrib-revolution-pi-dio/README.md

 A shortended version of the piTest.c is compiled into a shared Library.

-Please note, that there is no out of bounds check on the offset value...
-Segmentation Faults can be created easily.
+Please note, that there is no out of bounds check on the offset value... segmentation faults can be caused easily.

 Idea for using ffi comes from this project: https://github.com/tmuellerWieland/revpi